 Customer loyalty starts with the value the company grants their customers.
 If there’s a strategy where the client’s emotional factor is considered and offers a tailor-made product for its niche, the consumer will likely be satisfied.

 In addition to it, the maintenance and care of their loyalty are crucial.
 If the customer is constantly rewarded in some way, they’re more likely to return and recommend the product.
 This maintenance needs to be carefully designed to focus on the whole purchase cycle, including after-sales service and continuous contact.

 To engage potential clients and achieve a positive brand experience, a connection is needed.
 People are emotional beings and it shows in their consuming behaviors.
 The communication and service provided by a company are key to a great customer experience.
-However, this is not enough when there’s a lack of awareness of the consumer’s feelings when buying.
+However, this is not enough when there’s a lack of customer awareness of the consumer’s feelings when buying.

 A great way to grant a customer loyalty strategy is to define goals, keep track of the customer behavior, as well as know their needs and ideas regarding the company and what it offers.
-The best way to achieve this is to ask via surveys.
+The best way to achieve this is to ask via customer loyalty surveys.